 For example, suppose you’re a trustee, and the terms of the trust require all dividend income from a stock portfolio must be distributed equally among the beneficiaries.
 You must report all dividend income on the 1041, and you report the share of dividend income for each beneficiary on Schedule K-1s.
 You must furnish a copy of each K-1 to the appropriate beneficiary, and attach all copies to Form 1041 when you file the return with the Internal Revenue Service.

 Since the trust and estate must report all income, deductions are available for amounts that must be distributed to beneficiaries.
 Form 1041 allows for an “income distribution deduction” that includes the total income reported on all beneficiary K-1s.
 You must prepare a Schedule B attachment for Form 1041 to take the deduction.

-If the income distribution is discretionary, meaning the trustee or estate administrator has authority to decide whether beneficiaries will receive distributions, the payments aren’t deductible on 1041 and are not reported on Schedule K-1.
-The trust or estate is responsible for paying the income tax on these distributions, not the beneficiaries.
+If the income distribution is discretionary, meaning the trustee or estate administrator has authority to decide whether beneficiaries will receive distributions, any income not distributed isn’t deductible on 1041 and is not reported on Schedule K-1.
+The trust or estate is responsible for paying the income tax on this income, not the beneficiaries.

 As the trust or estate beneficiary, you must include the amounts reported on your K-1 on your personal income tax return.
 Your K-1 will report each type, or character, of income you receive in various boxes of the form.
 For example, box 2a shows the amount of your income from ordinary dividends, and box 2b has the amount of box 2a that is qualified dividends.